How to migrate from WPForms to Gravity Forms (step-by-step guide)

 After mapping the columns in your CSV to the correct field type in Gravity Forms, scroll down and click “Continue With Import”.

-Configuring the import options
+Step 5: Configure the import options

 The final step in the import process is to configure the import options.
 Here you’ll find three options:

-• Continue Processing if Errors Occur – Enabling this option will ensure that the import carries on even if errors are found.
+• Continue Processing if Errors Occur: Enabling this option will ensure that the import carries on even if errors are found.

-• Email Notifications – Enabling this option will send an email notification for each imported entry.
+• Email Notifications: Enabling this option will send an email notification for each imported entry.

 The Import Entries Import Options screen showing showing ways to customize your import